-We estimate that the net proceeds from this offering will be approximately \$\) million, or approximately \$\) million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$\) per share.
+We estimate that the net proceeds from this offering will be approximately \$85.4 million, or approximately \$98.5 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range on the cover of the prospectus.
 We expect to use the net proceeds from this offering primarily for potential acquisitions and product development.
 We may use the proceeds from this offering for additional development and potential commercial introduction of our lead product candidate, Amelior.
 We may also use the proceeds from this offering to expand operations, including expansion of our sales forces, and for general corporate purposes.